samboy/rg32hash/nanorg32.md

 mill [ 0 ] ^= 1;
 ```

+Here, the XOR constant is always 1, which is perfect for an experimental
+research cipher where we expect cryptographers to analyze reduced bit
+versions of RadioGatún.

-Compare this to how the SHA-3 Iota step looks:
+Compare this to how the SHA-3 (a.k.a.
+Keccak) Iota step XOR constant
+is calculated:

 ```c
 /* Keccak iota constant calculator */